Glossary

 Cherenkov Radiation

-A flash of light that happens as a result of a particle traveling faster than the speed of light through a given medium.
-This is very similar to a sonic boom.
-The speed of light is different based on what it is traveling through, for example light travels slower in water than in air.
-This is why experiments like Icecube and Super Kamiokande use water or ice.
+A flash of light that happens as a result of a particle traveling faster than the speed of light in a given medium.
+This is very similar to a sonic boom, but with light instead of sound.
+The speed of light is different based on what the light is traveling through—for example, light travels slower in water than in air.
+This is why experiments like IceCube and Super Kamiokande use water or ice, so that we can detect neutrinos through the cherenkov radiation they give off.

 Lepton

 A lepton is a type of particle.
 You’ve most likely heard of the most famous lepton, the electron.
 Along with electrons, there are two other types of charged leptons called muons and taus.
-Each of these have a corresponding neutrino, which is neutrally charged, and gives us a total of six leptons.
-Leptons combine to form different particles
+Each of these have a corresponding neutrino, which is neutrally charged, giving us a total of six leptons.

 Neutrino

 This particle is a special type of lepton.
 Unlike the other leptons, neutrinos carry no charge and have very little mass.
-This makes them extremely hard to detect, even though there are a lot of them in the universe.
-Neutrinos have many interesting properties, which we want to study more closely.
+This makes them extremely hard to detect, even though there are an incredible number of them in the universe.
+Neutrinos have many interesting properties, which we want to study more closely, such as their ability to oscillate between flavors.

 Also see: